Well-posed problem

+These criteria were first introduced by Jacques Hadamard in 1902.

-Examples of archetypal well-posed problems include the Dirichlet problem for Laplace's equation, and the heat equation with specified initial conditions.
-These might be regarded as 'natural' problems in that there are physical processes modelled by these problems.
+Examples of archetypal well-posed problems include the Dirichlet problem for Laplace's equation and the heat equation with specified initial conditions.
+These might be regarded as "natural" problems in that there are physical processes modeled by these problems.

 Problems that are not well-posed in the sense above are termed ill-posed.
 A simple example is a global optimization problem, because the location of the optima is generally not a continuous function of the parameters specifying the objective, even when the objective itself is a smooth function of those parameters.
 Inverse problems are often ill-posed; for example, the inverse heat equation, deducing a previous distribution of temperature from final data, is not well-posed in that the solution is highly sensitive to changes in the final data.

 Continuum models must often be discretized in order to obtain a numerical solution.
 While solutions may be continuous with respect to the initial conditions, they may suffer from numerical instability when solved with finite precision, or with errors in the data.